DylanLawless/DylanLawless.github.io/_topic/precision_med/pharmacogenomics.md

 Choose DataBase: Genes 93 Dataset: Human Filter -> Gene -> Input external ref ID list -> (change dropdown) Gene Name paste your list. e.g. VPS45 PSMB8 BLNK NEFL NLRP7 SMAD4 PSMB9
-To set the output type: Attributes -> Gene -> select “gene start”, “gene stop”, “gene name”, or anything extra.
+To set the output type: Attributes -> Gene -> select "gene start", "gene stop", "gene name", or anything extra.
-Select the “Results” button at the top and export.
+Select the "Results" button at the top and export.
 The results can be tsv or csv.
 You would have to figure out how to extract the regions from the vcf (sed, grep, awk, R code, etc.).
 When I needed this, I used my own tools which required converting to format like this "X:1-2000", and ordered by number and alphabetic (some positions in the reference genome were patches added later and have an alphanumeric instead of the normal chromosome).
 If you use this list to extract regions from a VCF, remember to include all the original VCF header information.

-# Extracting regions from a VCF using a bed file
+## Extracting regions from a VCF using a bed file
 The early part of this tutorial shows how old-school command line tools can be used to extract data.
 Indeed, this may be computationally most efficient but there are some specialised tools that make the process easier in general.
 You can use VCFtools to extract specified regions.